basarat/typescript-react/02 stateless/README.md

 * You can see that it still behaves the same but now we can control the rendering with the passed in prop.

 ***Select the `App` function***
-* Although simple functions work fine for simple stateless components, if you want to create high quality TypeScript components, it is recommended that you annotate your component as a `React.SFC`
+* Although such simple functions work fine for stateless components, if you want to create high quality TypeScript components, it is recommended that you annotate such  functions as `React.SFC`
-* This interface takes a generic argument that allows you to easily provide type annotations for the component props.
+* The `React.SFC` interface takes a generic argument that allows you to easily provide the type annotations for the component props.
 ***Hover over the message argument***
 * And you can see that the type specified flows through to the function argument.